bhisaac/5eFP/5eFP-SRD.md

 ### Languages

-The languages that a monster can speak are listed in alphabetical order.
-Sometimes a monster can understand a language but can’t speak it, and this is noted in its entry.
+If a monster can speak, it knows common and can speak its own language, which sounds like gibberish to PCs who cannot decipher it.
+Sometimes a monster can understand common but can’t speak it, and this is noted in its entry.
 A “—” indicates that a creature neither speaks nor understands any language.

 #### Telepathy

 Telepathy is a magical ability that allows a monster to communicate mentally with another creature within a specified range.
-The contacted creature doesn’t need to share a language with the monster to communicate in this way with it, but it must be able to understand at least one language.
+The contacted creature doesn’t need to share a language with the monster to communicate in this way with it, but it must be able to understand common.
 A creature without telepathy can receive and respond to telepathic messages but can’t initiate or terminate a telepathic conversation.

 A telepathic monster doesn’t need to see a contacted creature and can end the telepathic contact at any time.
 The contact is broken as soon as the two creatures are no longer within range of each other or if the telepathic monster contacts a different creature within range.
 A telepathic monster can initiate or terminate a telepathic conversation without using an action, but while the monster is incapacitated, it can’t initiate telepathic contact, and any current contact is terminated.